Berkeley-CS61B/website-sp24/policies/index.md

 We define extenuating circumstances as circumstances outside of the student’s control that directly inhibits the student’s ability to complete assignments in a timely manner.
 Some examples include unforeseen physical/mental health crises, technical issues (broken laptop), family emergency, etc.

-If you are experiencing such circumstances and require an extension past what can be requested in Beaco, please fill out [this form]({{ site.links.extenuating_circumstances }}).
+If you are experiencing such circumstances and require an extension past what can be requested in Beacon, please fill out [this form]({{ site.links.extenuating_circumstances }}).
 There is a separate Google form and a more involved process.
 We will be restrictive about granting these extensions.

 {: .danger}
+We will **not** be considering retroactive submissions to the extenuating circumstances form.
+This means that you should proactively submit to the form **before** the assignment's deadline to be considered.
+Exceptions will only be made in extreme cases.

 Additionally, if you'd like to speak to a student support TA, book an appointment with us [here]({{ site.links.student_support_meeting }}).